maelishere/Labyrinth/README.md

 ### Bugs

-Unexpected disconnections breaks the server's connection to every client in some cases; this is because of connection reset exception being recieved every time the server sends any message (ping mostly) to the client that goes down unexpectedly.

-Currently this is the only bug i am aware of, if any living soul out there decides to use this library please let me know of any unexpected behaivour; i can point out if it expected behaivour or just a bug.
+Currently i am not aware of any bugs, if any living soul out there decides to use this library please let me know of any unexpected behaivour; i can point out if it expected behaivour or just a bug.

 ### Unity Asset Store

 I am working towards the review of this library from unity's team; at the moment i am in the queue.
 When i publish it on the asset store i will put a link here.
 The asset will come will a sample project.

-### Peer to peer

-I plan on adding a peer to peer layer later on for chat (voice and text).

 ### Open World Game (No name)